shenzihaofrank/Project_Shen/README.md

 # The metrics list above can help to figure out the car fuel consumption.

-# The order to accomplish my data analysis:
+# The steps/plan to accomplish my data analysis:
 1. Find all the datasets needed and put them together on a same sheet.
 2. Compare two of the metrics each time to see what metrics affect the fuel consumption most.
 3. Data visualizations - make graphs or tables to show the relationship of each metrics.